christophediericx/ArduinoDriver/README.md

 ![ArduinoLibCSharp](https://github.com/christophediericx/ArduinoLibCSharp/blob/master/Images/ArduinoLibCSharp-header-color.png)

-> *Compatibility note: This library has only been tested with UNO based Arduino boards (I don't have access to other boards).
-It is expected that tweaking of hardware constants needs to be done in the STK500-driven communication in order to support other Arduino architectures.*
+> *Compatibility note: This library has only been tested with UNO based Arduino boards.
+It is expected that tweaking of hardware constants in the STK-500 bootloader communication is required in order to support other architectures.*

 ## Components ##